CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

-Notably, CholeskyQR returns an explicit $\mtx{Q}$ factor, while \code{GEQRF} outputs an implicit representation of $\mtx{Q}$.
-In certain numerical algorithms, the use of implicit matrix orthogonalization is not just sufficient but necessary, as it yields full $m \times m$ orthogonal transformations.
-This is particularly the case, for instance, in the blockwise factorization of large matrices.
-Nevertheless, many common numerical methods, such as subspace projection methods, require computing the $\mtx{Q}$ factor explicitly.
-Translating an implicit factor into an explicit one using the \code{ORGQR} BLAS function would cost an additional $2mn^2 - (2/3)n^3$ flops \cite[Page 122]{LAWN41:1994}.
-Consequently, given $\mtx{M} \in \R^{m \times n}$, where $m \gg n$, CholeskyQR requires roughly half the flops of the traditional method of obtaining an explicit QR factorization.
+Notably, CholeskyQR returns an explicit Q-factor, while \code{GEQRF} outputs an implicit representation of its Q-factor.
+The implicit representation is preferable for manipulating the full $m \times m$ orthogonal operator in a ``non-economic'' QR decomposition.
+Nevertheless, many common numerical methods, such as subspace projection methods or singular value decomposition of tall matrices, require computing the Q-factor explicitly.
+Translating \code{GEQRF}'s implicit factor into an explicit form (using \LAPACK{}'s \code{ORGQR}) takes an additional $2mn^2 - (2/3)n^3$~flops~\cite[Page 122]{LAWN41:1994}.
+Consequently, when $r := m/n > 1$, CholeskyQR requires a fraction $(6r+1)/(12r+4)$ of the flops of the traditional method of obtaining a fully explicit QR factorization.

 \paragraph{Limitations.} Despite its simplicity and speed, CholeskyQR is rarely used in practice.
-Its main shortcoming is that it fails when the numerical rank of the Gram matrix falls below $n$.
-More generally, if $\cond(\mtx{M})$ denotes the condition number of $\mtx{M}$ and $\roundoff{}$ denotes the unit roundoff in working precision, then rounding errors can cause $\mtx{Q}^{\trans}\mtx{Q}$ to deviate from the identity matrix by a factor of $\mathcal{O}(\roundoff{}\cond(\mtx{M})^2)$.
-We refer to this phenomenon as \textit{orthogonality loss}.
+One clear shortcoming is that it fails if the computed Gram matrix is numerically rank-deficient, which can happen even if the input matrix is numerically full-rank.
+More generally, if $\cond(\mtx{M})$ denotes the condition number of $\mtx{M}$ in the spectral norm and $\roundoff$ denotes the unit roundoff in working precision, then rounding errors can lead to significant \textit{orthogonality loss}, in the sense that $\|\mtx{Q}^{\trans}\mtx{Q} - \mtx{I}\|_2$ can be as large as $\mathcal{O}(\roundoff{}\cond(\mtx{M})^2)$.